sorenmacbeth/flambo/README.md

 If you need to register custom serializers, extend `flambo.kryo.BaseFlamboRegistrator` and override it's `register` method.
 Finally, configure your SparkContext to use your custom registrator by setting `spark.kryo.registrator` to your custom class.

 There is a convenience macro for creating registrators, `flambo.kryo.defregistrator`.
+The namespace where a registrator is defined should be AOT compiled.

 ```clojure
 (require '[flambo.kryo :as kryo])